-Distinguishing between Enclave Instances
+Distinguising between Enclave Instances

-Enclave writers should be aware that even though two running instances of the same enclave can be distinguished at the time they attest, there is no Intel® SGX mechanism to prevent one enclave instance from having access to the sealed data of another enclave when both enclaves use the EGETKEY instruction.
+Enclave writers should be aware that even though two running instances of the same enclave can be distinguished at the time they attest, there is no Intel SGX mechanism to prevent one enclave instance from having access to the sealed data of another enclave when both enclaves use the EGETKEY instruction.
 Both instances will return the same key value for the enclave - this is a basic premise for keeping data secret across power cycles.
-This is also true when the same enclave is executing in different virtual machines.